Wernfried/mongoDB-oneclick/README.md

 # Security
 All MongoDB's are created with Authentication (you should **never** deploy a MongoDB without Authentication)

-An admin user with root privilegers is created while setup (do not use these credentials in production deployment)
+An admin user with root privilegers is created while setup, do not use these credentials in production deployment.
   - Username: `admin`
   - Password: `manager`